 - King Minos of Crete was gifted a bull by Poseidon intended for sacrifice.
-In his hubris, he broke his covenant and decided to keep the bull - As retribution Poseidon caused Pasiphae, Minos' wife to desire the bull and consequently she asked Daedalus a brilliant but mad immigrant scholar to fashion her a wooden cow with which she can mate with the bull.
+In his hubris, he broke his covenant and decided to keep the bull - As retribution Poseidon caused Pasiphae to desire the bull and consequently she asked Daedalus a brilliant scholar to fashion her a wooden cow with which she can mate with the bull.